 The building last occupied by the Milwaukee Sentinel, to the south of the Journal building along Vel Phillips Avenue, was not constructed for or by the Sentinel.
-The last major purpose-built home for the paper is located at 225 East Mason Street (1892, William Holbrook, architect) and the Romanesque style building is still occupied and mostly in original condition.
+The last major purpose-built home for the paper is located at 225 East Mason Street (1892, William Holbrook, architect) and the Romanesque style building is still occupied as offices and mostly in original condition.

 The property on Vel Phillips Avenue was built in two parts.
 The portion at the alley, closest to the Journal, was completed in 1919 and named the Republic Building.
-It was erected by Kletsch Realty, likely the real estate company associated with the Kletsch family who had owned the Republican House Hotel on the east side of this same block.
-A fourth story was added to the Republic Building g in 1923 then the block to the south was added in 1928.
+It was erected by Kletzsch Realty, likely the real estate company associated with the Kletzsch family who had owned the Republican Hotel on the east side of this same block.
+A fourth story was added to the Republic Building in 1923 then the block to the south was added in 1928.
 These buildings held a variety of businesses and small manufacturers over time.
 The Journal eventually acquired the building and it was referred to as the Annex.
 The paper made interior changes to the building in 1955, and constructed a bridge across the alley between the buildings in 1962.
 It was in 1962 that the Journal acquired the Sentinel and moved the latter paper to this building.
 Later remodeling included a change to the entrance and lobby in 1965, remodeling the façade in 1981, and replacing exterior windows in 1983.

-It would be considered non-contributing to the Journal building's nomination due to the number of alterations to the façade.
+It would be considered non-contributing to the Journal building's nomination due to the number of alterations to the façade that include windows, removal of original entrances, and refiguring the storefronts.
 The Historic Preservation Commission would look at any proposals for its demolition.
 Likewise, should a future owner want to restore/renovate the exterior of the Republic Building, the commission will look at those proposals.
-The retention of this building might be required for a later Historic Tax Credit project since the Journal did make use of this building and the Journal housed the Sentinel here after the Sentinel's purchase.
+The retention of this building might be required for a later Historic Tax Credit project since the Journal did make use of this building and the Journal housed the Sentinel here after it purchased the Sentinel.